 Resource Sharing Assistants & Leads: They work behind the scenes processing the materials that we lend to other libraries, as well as those that we borrow from other libraries on behalf of our patrons.

 The library staff that you'll be working most closely with (and reporting to) are in the IDEAS department, but Snell Library actually employs about 80 staff members who do a variety of different jobs.
-You can view the complete staff directory, searchable by department, here.
+The complete staff directory is searchable by department.

 The Northeastern Archives and Special Collections are located in the basement of Snell library.
 They are the home for all of the university archives, like dissertations, as well as a number of special collections documenting local history.
-During normal operations, the archive is open to the public by appointment, but is currently operating remotely.
-Questions for the archive can be transferred directly to the Archives queue in LibAnswers, or patrons may be given their contact information: firstname.lastname@example.org / (617) 373-2465
+The Archives and Special Collections are open by appointment only from Monday through Friday 8:30am to 5:00pm.
+Questions for the archive can be transferred directly to the Archives queue in LibAnswers, or patrons may be given their contact information: email@example.com / (617) 373-2465

-The DMC (Digital Media Commons) recording studio is an A/V creation space available to students, faculty, and staff, located on the library’s second floor.
-DMC staff are also currently working primarily remotely, offering support and training for home recording, plus a lot more.
-Questions for the studios can be transferred directly to the DMC Studios queue in LibAnswers, or patrons may be given their contact information: Dmcemail@example.com / (617) 373-2351
+The DMC recording studios are A/V creation spaces available to students, faculty, and staff, located on the library’s second floor.
+Recording studio staff are available Monday to Friday, 9 AM - 7:45 PM.
+Questions for the studios can be transferred directly to the DMC Studios queue in LibAnswers, or patrons may be given their contact information: Dmcfirstname.lastname@example.org / (617) 373-2351

 3D Printing Studio

 The 3D Printing Studio is also located on the second floor of the library.
 It offers a full suite of 3D fabrication and modeling technologies to members of the Northeastern community.
 Their website offers a thorough breakdown of their services and pricing.
-The 3D studio is currently operational, but is not accepting walk-ins.
-Instead, they ask anyone looking for project help to contact them by email first at firstname.lastname@example.org
+The 3D studio is open Monday through Friday, 9 AM to 5 PM.
+They can be contacted at email@example.com.

 Research Data Services